-typically be details for output events that are intended to be provided at runtime.
-For example, a plan for searching an area will need to know the boundaries, but defining those should occur when the plan starts.
-Parameters allow for the design of a generic plan with details filled in at runtime.
+Parameters: When a plan is being developed, there will typically be details for output events that are intended to be provided at runtime.
+For example, a plan for searching an area will need to know the area's dimensions, but defining those should occur when the operator starts the plan.
+Parameters allow for the design of a generic plan with the details filled in at runtime.